jerrimor/surfs-up/README.md

 ## Overview
 The weather on Oahu is mild with temperatures in the low 70's in both winter and summer.
 The temperature remains consistently warm which is important for a business who wants their customers to be in need of something cool, like ice cream and to hope their customers feel warm enough to be in the water to surf.
+Mr. Avy, the investor, should feel confident that the warmth in both summer and winter could help sustain the success of his business.
+The precipitation analysis completed in the module along with this challenge information on temperature should solidify Oahu as a great location for this type of shop.